TF9/DecHexBin/README.md

 - debug on my phone

 # This program
-this is a little tool that convert (during input) between decimal, hexadecimal and binary presentation of a number.
+this is a little tool, that convert (during input) between decimal, hexadecimal and binary presentation of a number.
 Any base can be used as input.